Early Assurance Program

 Individuals accepted into the Early Assurance Program will be required to complete the DAT during the third year of undergraduate study.
-To be enrolled through this program, a participant must receive minimum scores in the Academic Average, PAT (Perceptual Ability Test), and Reading Comprehension sections of the DAT as specified in the contract signed upon admission to the Early Assurance Program.
+To be enrolled through this program, a participant must achieve minimum scores in the Academic Average, PAT (Perceptual Ability Test), and Reading Comprehension sections of the DAT as specified in the contract signed upon admission to the Early Assurance Program.
 All of the required minimum scores must be achieved on the same attempt at the DAT.
-Candidates who were accepted into the Early Assurance Program in 2012 are required to to achieve minimum scores of 20 in the Academic Average, PAT, and Reading Comprehension sections of the DAT (all on the same attempt) to continue in the program; these minimums are subject to change for candidates accepted in future years.
+Candidates who were accepted into the Early Assurance Program in 2013 were required to to achieve minimum scores of 20 in the Academic Average, PAT, and Reading Comprehension sections of the DAT (all on the same attempt) to continue in the program; these minimums are subject to change for candidates accepted in future years.

 Continuance in the Program

 Following acceptance into the Early Assurance Program, participants will be required to maintain minimum total GPA and BCP (biology, chemistry, physics) grade point average as specified in the contract signed upon admission to the Early Assurance Program.
-Candidates who were accepted into the Early Assurance Program in 2012 are required to maintain a minimum GPA and BCP GPA of 3.7/4.0 each semester to continue in the program; these minimums are subject to change for candidates accepted in future years.
+Candidates who were accepted into the Early Assurance Program in 2013 were required to maintain a minimum GPA and BCP GPA of 3.7/4.0 each semester to continue in the program; these minimums are subject to change for candidates accepted in future years.
 A successful applicant will be required to carry a normal course load (fifteen credit hours) throughout the remaining two years of undergraduate study and complete a bachelor's degree.
 All predental prerequisite courses must be completed.
 As future members of the dental profession, participants must remain in good moral and ethical standing.
 Prior to matriculation in the DDS program participants will be required to submit a letter from their undergraduate Dean of Students verifying their good standing.

 All participants in the Early Assurance Program must gain experience in clinical dentistry.
 The experience must constitute at least 100 hours in a private dental office (general practice or specialty practice) and/or clinic (hospital or dental school).
 This requirement should be completed during the third year of study, but experience gained before admission into the Early Assurance Program may be included.
 The nature of this experience should consist of gaining knowledge of the day-to-day aspects of patient care.
 Participants will be asked to provide letters from supervisory personnel, describing the nature of the experience and the amount of time spent in participation.